Redstone2337/chain-mining-reforged-template-1.21.4/README.md

    - `/health modify <target> <operation> <value>` - Perform a health operation on the target.
    - `/health modify <target> <operation> <value> distance <x> <y> <z> <radius>` - Perform the operation within a specified area.

+### Reconstructed content
+1. **Home Command**：
+   - `/sethome` - The command is refactored this time.
+   - `/back` - This one is also reconstructed.
+   > Note: Coordinate acqt the same time. compatible with multiple people at the same time. compatible with multiple people at the same time.

+2. **Automatic cleaning**:
+   - Add automatic cleaning function.
+   - It can be modified through the configuration file.
+   - The default is automatic cleanup after 5 minutes.
+   > Note: The automatic cleaning function is not currently enabled by default.
+You need to enable it in the configuration file.

+3. **Config File**
+   - Add a Common configuration file.
+   - Add a Client configuration file.
+   > Note: The configuration file is located in the `config` folder.
+   >> **Automatic Cleaning Settings**
+    >- `isClearServerItem` - Turn automatic cleaning on and off.
+    >- `displayTextHead` - The text header used to set the end of cleanup.
+    >- `displayTextBody` - The text body used to set the end of cleanup.
+    >- `displayCountdownText` - The countdown text used to set the end of cleanup.
+    >> Note: More configurations can be found in the game.

 ### Examples:
 1. **Area Healing**:
    ```